Stanton, Delaware: Transportation

 Heavily traveled Delaware Route 4 (Ogletown Stanton Road) and Delaware Route 7 (Limestone Road) merge in Stanton and separate southwest of the area.
 DE 4 runs east to Wilmington and west to Newark while DE 7 runs north to Pike Creek and south to Christiana, where it provides access to Interstate 95 and Delaware Route 1.

-DART First State maintains Churchmans Crossing station near the south entrance to Delaware Park Racetrack.
+DART First State maintains Churchmans Crossing station (Fairplay Station) near the south entrance to Delaware Park Racetrack.
 Fairplay Station is a stop on SEPTA's Wilmington/Newark Line Regional Rail service with connections to Newark, Wilmington, Claymont, and Philadelphia.
 DART First State provides bus service to Stanton along Route 5, which runs between downtown Wilmington and the Christiana Mall via Newport, Stanton, and the Delaware Park Racetrack.

 Recreation

 Delaware Park Racetrack is located in Stanton.
 The facility opened in 1937 for thoroughbred horse racing.
 In 1995, video lottery machines (i.e., slot machines) were installed in the clubhouse.
 The site expanded to table games and sports betting in 2009.